xcela/Exocore/_notes/step by step tutorial.md

 Steps:
 1. Select `Connect to Github`
-2. Login and select `Authorize Application`
+2. Login to Github and select `Authorize Application`
-3. Name your repository - this is only for your own reference
+3. Name your repository - this is your own reference
 4. Select `Deploy site`

 Netlify will now take about 5 minutes for the initial build of the site.
 If you want, you can watch the status of the build by clicking ``Production: master@HEAD`` under **Production Deploys**.

-Once it's complete, the Production status will change to **Published**, and you will be able to click the [site-name].netlify.app link to see your live site.
+Once it's complete, the Production status will change to **Published**, and you will be able to click the `[site-name].netlify.app` link to see your site.

 The site's master files will also appear in your Github account, under the repository name you selected, e.g. `github.com/account-name/repository-name`.
 Changes here will go live on the site automatically.

+Your site is now officially live, available for anyone to view at `[site-name].netlify.app.`, but there are some settings we should adjust before moving forward.

 ### Change your site name

-Your site will be available for anyone to view at `[site-name].netlify.app.`

-You can change the default generated site name to whatever you'd like by navigating to Site settings > Site details > Change site name, as long as its not already taken by another Netlify site, to get a new url.
+Change the default generated site name to whatever you'd like by navigating to `Site settings > Site details > Change site name`.

-## Editing your Site

-The page files are all hosted on your Github site repository and can be edited in a multitude of ways.
-If you are familiar and comfortable with Github, you can use it as normal to download the files on your computer, edit it with your preferred text editor, and push updates to the site repository.

-However, if this is not a workflow you are used to, I recommend [Prose](https://prose.io/), a web based Markdown editor connected to your Github account, so you can manage your site freely from any machine without any installations.

-### Using Prose.io

-Simply navigate to [Prose.io](https://prose.io/) and login with your Github account.
-You will see your site listed under *Explore Projects*.

-Enter it and you will find the `_notes` and `_pages` folders where you can edit all your posts.

-Formatting is colored for Markdown syntax with preview available.

-When you're done editing a post, simply hit save in the right sidebar.
-The changes will propagate on your live site in a few seconds.
+### Add meta data

+Open `_config.yml` and replace the example content with your site title and url.
+You can edit this file directly in your Github repository, see [the section on Prose.io below](#Using-Prose-io).

 ## Optional: Custom Domain

 Custom domains can be added for a better look and more memorable url, but you will need to purchase one.
 If you already have a domain, follow the steps in [Configuring a Domain Purchased Elsewhere](#Configuring-a-Domain-Purchased-Elsewhere)

-Make sure to change your url in `_config.yml` to your new url.

 ### Purchase Domain on Netlify